androlo/standard-contracts/README.md

 Validate the signature `(r, s)` of a 32 byte hash `msg` against a public key `Q`.
 Returns `true` if the signature is valid.
 Will only validate signatures on lower-s form.

-### Secp256k1
+### ECCMath

-Implementation of the `secp256k1` curve.
+#### Version 1.0

-### Integers
+#### Status: Optimized

-Functions that has to do with integers.
+Math helper.
 Naming is trying to be consistent with similar solidity functions, e.g. 'invmod' and 'expmod' is like 'addmod', 'mulmod', etc.

 #### invmod